brianhouse/ART311/plan.md

 ## Intro class

+what this is not, is a lecture
+I will provide guidance
+I havent read all these texts; we'll read this together

+how do you engage with discourse as an artist?

 discussion of canons
-I havent read all these texts; we'll read this together the inclusion can be challenged
+the inclusion can be challenged

 you will do the work
 purpose is to develop a dialogue as a cohort

-I'm not going to lecture, we're going to work through this together

-I will provide guidance

- (signups, introductory exercise)
+--> situating exercise

+Syllabus
+Google Classroom
+short classes

 ## other ideas